Jaimecclin/blog/articles/python-interview-questions-1.md

     ans = Calculator(5) / Calculator(3)
    ```

+   Explanation:
-   Explanation: Actually I came up with these two ideas when I was testing.
-Not sure which one is better.
+   Actually, I came up with these two ideas when I was testing.
+I think both do work and not sure which one is better.
 I feel the former one is more close to the question.

 4. There is a special class below and we hope the adding value into it only via __insert__.
-Assume that insert function is completed.
+Assume that the insert function is completed.
 So please add something to make it raise InsertError correctly.

    ```python
     class InsertError(Exception):